Webist/InterServices/readme.md

 The MVC pattern remains same within the MOM Web Delivery.
 However the relationships are based on compositional inheritance.
-Basically there is no parent-child relationship, relationships are composition only.
+Basically there is no parent-child relationship, composition only.

-An easy analogy of MVC within the MOM Web Delivery could be;
+An easy analogy of MVC within the MOM Web Delivery should be as follows;

 + Controller layer represents the *Project*
 + Model layer represents the *Manager*
 + View layer represents the *Results*

 #### Controller Layer
-The controller layer is responsible for incoming HTTP requests and a deliver a suitable response.
+The controller layer is responsible for incoming HTTP requests and deliver a suitable response.

-The controller hosts by default an InterActor, called Handler.
+A controller hosts by default an InputHandler and an InterActor.

-A controller can represent a Project.
+Considering, by analogy, a controller is a Project.
-A project is an activity within a restricted space to create something.
-Characteristics of the project is that it distinguishes itself by once-only process.
+It is an activity within a restricted space to create something, it distinguishes itself by once-only process.

-Activities of the project, and so the controller, is usually regulated by InterActor-Managers and conducted in collaboration of Service-Managers.
+Activities are the incoming requests and regulated by an InterActor-Manager.

 #### Model Layer
 The model layer is responsible for the InterAction and the LifeCycle of the business logic.

-A model layer represents two main roles, the InterAction-Manager and the Service-Manager.
-InterAction-Manager takes care of regulation by for example requirement validation, interacts with services by aggregation and transfers the response to the controller layer.
+A model by default hosts a meta information provider and a Service-Container.

+Considering, by analogy, a model consists of one or multiple Managers.
-Service-Manager takes care of the operations.
+An InterAction manager takes care of regulation and might aggregate multiple service-managers.

-Such as creating the statements by commands and queries and let it execute by a persistence layer.
+A service-manager, in collaboration with InterAction manager, takes care of operations, such as creating statements by commands and queries and execute or let it execute by a persistence layer.

 #### View Layer
 The view layer provides composition tools such as a DOM builder for HTML, XML.

-A view layer accepts input data and requires DOM template inclusions.
+A view model accepts input data and requires DOM template inclusions.
-A view layer is typically used by the controller layer to render a response in certain format.
+It is typically used by the controller layer to render a response in certain format.

+Considering, by analogy, a view model is a Results provider.
+It demonstrates the outcomes in certain format.